dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 Specifies a subset of subdirectories of `/opt/wildfly/standalone/` specified by [WILDFLY_STANDALONE](#wildfly_standalone), which files shall **not** be overwritten by newer versions from corresponding subdirectories of `/docker-entrypoint.d/` provided by the image on each container start.

-#### `WILDFLY_STANDALONE_PURGE`

-Specifies subdirectories of `/opt/wildfly/standalone/` which files and subdirectories get purged on each container start before copying subdirectories specified by [WILDFLY_STANDALONE](#wildfly_standalone) from `/docker-entrypoint.d/`.
-Enables to replace also newer files in host directories by files with older timestamp from the image.

 #### `WILDFLY_CHOWN`